Visited: June 1999

 “How many years, energy and stones did it take to build them?”

-In addition to the view of the terraces, I was also impressed by the extraordinary kindness of my hosts and locals in general.
+Beyond the attraction of the terraces themselves, I was also impressed by the extraordinary kindness of my hosts and locals in general.

 In the evening, rather than sitting in front of the television, we gathered around a table filled with delightful dishes.
 Famous pop stars were replaced by local artists, who entertained us late at night with a guitar and singing.